Redbank Plains Queensland 4301

 Your Centre Director can provide you with further information regarding this subsidy.

 Early Learning Languages Australia (ELLA)

-Our Centre also boasts a second language program (Mandarin), we are proud participants in the Early Learning Languages Australia (ELLA) initiative.
+Our Centre also boasts a second language program (Japanese), we are proud participants in the Early Learning Languages Australia (ELLA) initiative.
 ELLA is an Australian Government initiative aimed at reviving the teaching of foreign languages in Australian schools, with the aim of significantly increasing the number of Year 12 students studying a language other than English within a decade.

 We are delighted that the service is a qualified ‘Bush Kindergarten’ Education provider!
 We are recognised as a Nature Play QLD Education Provider.

 Our children eagerly anticipate their fortnightly Bush Kindy Sessions.
 Each session runs for approximately one hour and begins with a short walk next door to the council bush land adjacent to the Centre.

 As part of our Bush Kindy Program we learn all about the world around us and connect with nature whilst always acknowledging the traditional landowners – the Yaggera people.
 Children are given the chance to explore and learn new things, climbing, running and inadvertently expanding upon their gross motor skills.
 Exploring the plants, trees, rocks and water creates spontaneous conversation, interactions and valuable risk-taking opportunities.
 The sessions are unstructured and initiated by the children, to inspire problem solving and promote self-confidence.